 Can the firmwares be used with thermoblocks?

 Theoretically yes.
 Thermoblocks are just very small boilers.
 Potential issues are described in the manual.
-For example, the original circuit must handle the steam mode, i.e. the "tock tock tock" interval pumping that thermoblocks perform in steam mode.
+Most importantly, the original circuit must be able to handle the steam mode, i.e. the "tock tock tock" interval pumping that thermoblocks do in steam mode.

-Some profiling might be possible but it would be limited.
-The gicleur in the E61 makes it impossible to measure the brew pressure in the filter correctly and the preinfusion chamber of the E61 collides with pressure profiling.
-Last bit not least, the lack of an electrified valve (the classic E61 has a manual lever-operated valve) prohibits features such as dosing or pressure profiles with a programmatically defined end.
-However, the electrified E61, a modern look-alike with solenoid valve, e.g. in BFC machines, can dose.
+Not recommended.
+Some profiling may be possible but it would be limited.
+The E61's gicleur makes it impossible to measure the brew pressure in the filter correctly and the spring-loaded pre-infusion chamber of the E61 interferes with pressure profiling.
+Last but not least, the lack of an electronic valve (the E61 has a manual lever-operated valve) prevents features such as dosing or pressure profiles with a programmed end.

 Can this firmware be used with HX machines?

-HX machines do not profit from precise PID temperature control.
-The temperature at the exit of their short heat exchangers depends not only on the PID-controlled boiler temperature but significantly on the flow rate.
-Also, they tend to have E61 groupheads, which conflict with pressure profiling.
-HX machines with E61 are the worst possible match for leva!.
+Not recommended.
+HX machines do not benefit from accurate PID temperature control.
+The temperature at the outlet of their heat exchangers depends not only on the (PID controlled?) boiler temperature, but also to a large extent on the flow rate.
+They also tend to have a massive E61 group head, which affects the temperature and conflicts with pressure profiling.

 Can pressure profiling be used with rotary pumps?

 leva!'s pressure profiling only works with vibratory pumps.
-Rotary vane pumps with asynchronous capacitor motors are not compatible and may not be connected.
-The speed of such motors can not easily be controlled.
-The high inrush current of such motors could damage microcontroller modules with 1A solid state relays.
+Rotary vane pumps with asynchronous capacitor motors are not compatible and must not be connected.
+The speed of such motors can not easily be controlled and the high inrush current of such motors could damage microcontroller modules with 1A solid state relays.

 Is it possible to flash firmware with Mac OS X?